fbpx

 Café au Lait

-Many a French person starts their day with a café au lait and a croissant.
+Many French people start their day with a café au lait and a croissant.
 This coffee drink is traditionally made by combining a shot of espresso with steamed milk and is served in a large bowl.
-These days the use of a café au lait bowl is rarer, but it’s perfect for dunking a pastry, so we’re happy when we come across it!
+Nowadays, a café au lait bowl is rarer, but it’s perfect for dunking a pastry, so we’re happy when we come across it!
+If you want to get super classic, you could go to the historic (and known) Cafe de Flore and sip this as you sit outside on the sidewalk and people-watch.

 Café Crème

-A cousin to the café au lait, a café crème is a coffee drink that is also made with espresso but it uses less milk.
-Akin to a cappuccino, the cafe creme is most commonly consumed at breakfast and you can order the larger grand crème or, the smaller petit crème.
+A cousin to the café au lait, a café crème is a coffee drink made with espresso but uses less milk.
+Akin to a cappuccino (a classic Italian coffee drink), the cafe creme is most commonly consumed at breakfast, and you can order the larger grand crème or the smaller petit crème.

 Chocolat Chaud

-Long before chocolate became one of the most famous foods in Paris, locals were drinking hot chocolate aka chocolat chaud.
+Before chocolate became one of the most famous foods in Paris, locals drank hot chocolate, aka chocolate chaud.
 The most classic (and best, in our opinion) versions are like a drinkable chocolate ganache.
-Many people cite Angelina as their favorite chocolat chaud spot in the city, but Carette is also worth a visit.
+Many people cite Angelina as their favorite chocolate chaud spot in the city, but Carette is also worth a visit.

 Citron Pressé